Gorilla Trekking Safari Guide 2022 – All you need to Know about Mountain Gorilla Tours – Gorilla Tracking Safari

 Gorilla Trekking Rules

 Gorilla trekking rules play a significant role not only for visitor safety but also ensure mountain gorillas are well-protected in their natural habitat.
-It is mandatory for every trekker on gorilla safari in Uganda or Rwanda to ensure he or she observes the set gorilla trekking or gorilla tracking rules and regulations also best referred to as safety measures, gorilla trekking etiquette, dos and don’ts or guidelines… read more about gorilla tracking rules.
+It is mandatory for every trekker on Uganda gorilla safari or Rwanda to ensure he or she observes the set gorilla trek or gorilla tracking rules and regulations also best referred to as safety measures, gorilla trekking etiquette, dos and don’ts or guidelines… read more about gorilla tracking rules.

 How long does it take to trek gorillas?